makohda/IDRC_first_step_course_2018/README.md

     -rw-r--r--  1 mako 227K  7 26 18:19 DRR006760_chr1_1_fastqc.zip
     -rw-r--r--  1 mako 218K  7 26 18:19 DRR006760_chr1_1_fastqc.html

 To see the results, type like this. **open** is a special command of macOS.
-It opens file usin apropriate application.
+It opens file using appropriate application.
 `$ open ${id}_1_fastqc.html`

 ![](images/fastqc1.png "")